szermatt/emacs-bash-completion/README.md

   NOTE: Setting `bash-completion-use-separate-processes` to nil on new installations is recommended.
-It might become the default in future versions of `bash-completion.el.
+It might become the default in future versions of `bash-completion.el`.
 See the section [bash-completion-use-separate-processes](#bash-completion-use-separate-processes) for more details.